 contend / compete

-In the Second Letter to Timothy 4:7 (NABRE), Paul describes his work spreading the Gospel as an athletic contest or competition that is nearing its completion.
+In the Second Letter to Timothy 4:7 (NABRE), Paul describes his work spreading the Gospel as an athletic contest or competition that’s nearing completion.
 This view of serving God may seem foreign to us at first.
 In a contest, there are winners and losers, a view that may be challenging to how we are comfortable looking at God.

 The competition imagined here by Paul and also by Jesus isn’t against others also trying to do God’s will.
 We don’t lose when others serve God better than we do.
 We rather are struggling against the world and those who would prefer that God not be served and the Gospel not be preached.